Heart Attack Performance Measures

 A heart attack, or myocardial infarction, occurs when one or more regions of the heart muscle experience a severe or prolonged decrease in oxygen supply caused by blocked blood flow to the heart muscle.

-The following graph shows how MUSC performed on 6 key measures related to care for patients being treated for a heart attack.
+The following graph shows how MUSC performed on three key measures related to care for patients being treated for a heart attack.
 Each measure represents what percentage of the time patients received the recommended care, so a higher score represents better performance.
-The numbers reported are from July - September 2012.
+The numbers reported are from April - June 2013.

 Appropriate Care Measure